History of professional baseball in Milwaukee: 2021

 With a 4-game postseason losing streak, David Stearns helped out the infield by signing Kolten Wong and Travis Shaw.
 He tried signing third baseman Justin Turner but he extended with the Dodgers.
 During the season, Milwaukee Bucks superstar Giannis Antetokounmpo joined the Brewers ownership group.

 In 2021, the Brewers earned their fourth consecutive postseason berth, winning the National League Central with a 95–67 record.
 Pitcher Corbin Burnes set an all-time record by starting the season with 58 strikeouts without issuing a walk.
 He also led the major leagues in ERA (2.43), strikeouts per nine innings (12.6), home runs per nine innings (0.4), and strikeout-to-walk ratio (6.88).
 For his amazing season, Burnes won the NL Cy Young Award.
 Josh Hader was another hardware recipient, becoming the Major League Baseball Reliever of the Year Award winner in the National League for the third time in four years.
 For the third straight season, the Brewers were eliminated in the postseason by the eventual World Series champions, as they lost the NLDS to the Atlanta Braves.
+General manager David Stearns would announce he was stepping away from the role, taking on the new role of president of baseball operations, and promoting Matt Arnold to general manager.

 2022

 The Brewers' winning ways continued through the first half of the 2022 season.
 On July 30, the team had a four-game lead in the National League Central.
 However, the Brewers then lost 21 of their next 35 games to fall 9 1/2 games behind the St. Louis Cardinals.
-The Brewers were eliminated on October 3 and missed the postseason for the first time in five years.
+The Brewers were eliminated on October 3, missing the postseason for the first time in five years.
+Before the trade deadline, the Brewers traded closer Josh Hader, who struggled in June and July, to the San Diego Padres in exchange for prospects, including pitcher Robert Gasser, and Padres closer Taylor Rogers.
+After the season, David Stearns went to the New York Mets, where he'd become president of baseball operations.